Azo dye: Classes

 Many kinds of azo dyes are known, and several classification systems exist.
 Some classes include disperse dyes, metal-complex dyes, reactive dyes, and substantive dyes.
 Also called direct dyes, substantive dyes are employed for cellulose-based textiles, which includes cotton.
 The dyes bind to the textile by non-electrostatic forces.
 In another classification, azo dyes can be classified according to the number of azo groups.

 Physical properties, structure, and bonding

-As a consequence of п-delocalization, aryl azo compounds have vivid colors, especially reds, oranges, and yellows.
+As a consequence of π-delocalization, aryl azo compounds have vivid colors, especially reds, oranges, and yellows.
 An example is Disperse Orange 1.
 Some azo compounds, e.g., methyl orange, are used as acid-base indicators.
 Most DVD-R/+R and some CD-R discs use blue azo dye as the recording layer.

 Azo dyes are solids.
 Most are salts, the colored component being the anion usually, although some cationic azo dyes are known.
 The anionic character of most dyes arises from the presence of 1-3 sulfonic acid groups, which are fully ionized at the pH of the dyed article: